Pell City, Alabama: Geography

 According to the U.S. Census Bureau, the city has a total area of 27.2 sqmi, of which 24.6 sqmi is land and 2.6 sqmi or 9.57% is water.
 It is the largest city in St. Clair County.
 The city is located on the shores of Logan Martin Lake, created by the construction of Logan Martin Dam in 1964 to provide hydro-electric power to the central region of the state.
-The city is surrounded by the unincorporated communities of Wattsville to the north, Cropwell to the south, Seddon to the east, and Chula Vista to the west.
+The city is surrounded by the unincorporated communities of Wattsville to the north, Cropwell to the south, Seddon to the east, and Chulavista to the west.

 The city is located along Interstate 20, which runs west to east through the northern part of the city, leading east 114 mi (183 km) to Atlanta and west 35 mi (56 km) to Birmingham.
 Access to the city can be found from exits 156 and 158.
 U.S. Route 231 also runs through the city, leading north 19 mi (31 km) to Ashville and southwest 21 mi (34 km) to Harpersville.
 U.S. Route 78 also runs through the city, paralleling I-20.